Our Mission and Method

 - Sensory Integration

 Augmentative and Alternative Communication (AAC): These strategies assist people with severe communication disabilities to participate more fully in their social roles including interpersonal interaction, learning, education, and community activities.
 AAC entails learning to communicate by typing on a keyboard or pointing at letters, images, or other symbols to represent messages.
 This allows a mode of communication other than speech for those who need it.
-At HTS, one AAC device we use is the Lightwriter.
+At HTS, some students use iPads or other tablets with communication apps as an AAC tool.

 - Both neurotypical children and children with special needs grow in social interaction